Garage Roof Replacement Cost Guide 2024: How Much For a New Roof?

 It's FREE and there are no obligations

-How To Replace A Garage Roof
+How to Replace a Garage Roof

 Once you have removed the old roof material and any materials or layers underneath, you will then need to check the foundations of the roof itself, especially if it is timber.

 The next step is to lay down your replacement roofing.
 Just before doing so, you will need to make sure the roof takes on a slight slope towards the guttering for the water to run.
-If you are simply replacing a flat roof with another, then this should already be in place with joists fitted to create this slope.
+If you are replacing a flat roof with another, this should already be in place with joists fitted to create this slope.

 Checklist for Replacing a Garage Roof